 Four environmental groups filed a constitutional challenge on Wednesday against recent amendments to North Carolina’s “right-to-farm” laws.
-The suit takes on two state laws, passed in 2017 and 2018, that limit residents’ ability to file nuisance suits against large-scale …
+The suit takes on two state laws, passed in 2017 and 2018, that limit residents’ ability to file nuisance suits against large-scale livestock farms and the …

 Every state has a “right-to-farm” law on the books to protect farmers from being sued by their neighbors for the routine smells and sounds created by farming operations.
 But this year, the agriculture industry has been pushing in several states to amend those laws so that they will effectively prevent neighbors from suing farms at all — even massive industrial livestock operations.

 Last week, a Nebraska county board reversed its decision to block a poultry CAFO from coming to a small town.
 The reversal came soon after Gov. Pete Ricketts had expressed his support for such operations and challenged the county to better serve farmers.
 It also arrives as a new piece of right-to-farm legislation aims to restrict lawsuits against farming operations.
 (No paywall)